 Overall, the participants in the study affirmed that the content found in textbooks for learning religious studies in secondary schools imparts catechetical teachings, making the subject both enjoyable and interesting.
 This is beneficial for their faith.
 The data also aligns with the goals set by religious educators involved in curriculum formulation for this subject, as outlined in the approved syllabus for Bible Knowledge (2023) by the United Republic of Tanzania, under the Ministry of Education, Science, and Technology, for Ordinary Secondary Education for Forms I-IV (tie.go.tz).
 Together with this (Gichanga et al, 2003), the study supported that the topics in Christian religious studies help learners to integrate other subjects of the school curriculum into a more mature view of themselves, their relationship to the environment, their fellow human beings and God.
 Furthermore, the subject provides a powerful motivation for right behaviour by blending spiritual, moral and social values which help in character development.

 The teachings from religious studies classes are relevant to everyday life and personal beliefs.
 According to the data in Table 3, 4% of participants strongly disagreed that the teachings from the religion subject are relevant to daily life and personal beliefs.
-In contrast, 34% agreed, and 62% strongly agreed, resulting in a mean score of 4.54, indicating that the majority affirm the relevance of these teachings.
+In contrast, 34% agreed, and 62% strongly agreed, resulting in a mean score of 4.54, indicating that the majority affirms the relevance of these teachings.

 The study supports content found in the 2011 syllabus for teaching religion in secondary schools, which primarily emphasises religious practices in its implementation.
 Additionally, a personal communication on May 7, 2025, from a Form Two student at X Secondary School reinforced the positive impact of the religion subject on daily life.
 The student stated, “The catechesis teachings are a guide for our lives since they show us the right path to follow to become good people and help sow the seeds of living one's faith through actions.”